País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 The central part of Salavan province is on the Bolaven Plateau.
 Beyond the plateau and the Mekong River, the landscape features lowland plains and a mountainous region near the Vietnamese border.

-Salavan Province is one of Laos’ key coffee-producing areas, alongside Champasak and Sekong provinces.
+Salavan is one of Laos’ key coffee-producing areas, alongside Champasak and Sekong.
 Arabica coffee from the Bolaven Plateau is a significant export product and visitors can also buy it in villages along the main roads.

 Case Study – Nambeng Coffee Group